 How would existing state policies, such as the Regional Greenhouse Gas Initiative, be affected?

-The proposed standard for new power plants would likely be layered on top of existing state programs.
-For example, a new plant operating in the Regional Greenhouse Gas Initiative (RGGI) territory would have to achieve the proposed federal standard, and would also have to submit tradable emission allowances annually to comply with the requirements of RGGI.
+The final rule for new power plants would likely be layered on top of existing state programs.
+For example, a new plant operating in the Regional Greenhouse Gas Initiative (RGGI) territory would have to achieve the final federal standard, and would also have to submit tradable emission allowances annually to comply with the requirements of RGGI.

-How does this proposal relate to EPA’s work on a standard for existing power plants?
+How does the final rule relate to EPA’s work on a standard for existing power plants?

 Section 111 of the Clean Air Act requires EPA to regulate greenhouse gas emissions from new and existing power plants under two separate but related provisions.
 Section 111(b) requires EPA to set emission performance standards for new, modified, and reconstructed power plants, while Section 111(d) requires EPA to set guidelines for existing power plants.
 The guidelines for existing power plants cannot be finalized until a final standard is in place for new power plants.